-The Minister of Science & Technology, Earth Sciences and Environment, Forest & Climate Change, Dr. Harshvardhan today launched “Pt Deen Dayal Upadhayay Vigyan Gram Sankul Pariyojana” which will experiment and endeavour to formulate and implement appropriate S&T Interventions for Sustainable Development through cluster approach in Uttarakhand.
+The Minister of Science & Technology, Earth Sciences and Environment, Forest & Climate Change, Dr. Harsh Vardhan launched “Pt Deen Dayal Upadhayay Vigyan Gram Sankul Pariyojana” which will experiment and endeavour to formulate and implement appropriate S&T Interventions for Sustainable Development through cluster approach in Uttarakhand.

 Addressing the press, the Minister said that this project has been inspired by teachings and ideals of Pt.
 Deen Dayal Upadhayay whose birth centenary is being celebrated this year.

-DST has conceived to adopt a few clusters of villages in Uttarakhand and transform them to become self-sustainable in a time bound manner through the tools of Science and Technology (S&T).
-The key deliverable in this approach is to utilise local resources and locally available skill sets and convert them in a manner using science and technology, that substantial value addition takes place in their local produce and services which can sustain the rural population locally.
-Further, the local communities are not compelled to migrate from their native places in search of jobs and livelihoods.
+DST has conceived this developmental approach to adopt a few clusters of villages in Uttarakhand and transform them to become self-sustainable in a time bound manner through the tools of Science and Technology (S&T).
+The key deliverable in this approach is to utilise local resources and locally available skill sets using science and technology and convert them in a manner so that substantial value addition takes place in their local produce and services for sustaining the rural population locally.
+Further, this approach would help in preventing the local communities to migrate from their native places in search of jobs and livelihoods.
 Once this concept is validated in the few selected clusters, it can be replicated across large number of village clusters in the country.

 Areas of interventions in these selected clusters would be processing and value addition of milk, honey, mushroom, herbal tea, forest produce, horticulture and local crops, medicinal & aromatic plants and traditional craft and handloom of Uttarakhand.
 Post-harvest processing of Kiwi, Strawberry, Cherry, Tulsi, Adrak, Badi Elaichi through solar drying technology, extraction of apricot oil using cold press technology.
 Stringent product and process control interventions for energy and water conservation would also be ensured through this project.